 - Unlimited team members on your account

-Each of the plans comes with a ton of great podcasting features, and you can upgrade your plans as your podcast grows.
+Each plan comes with many great podcasting features, and you can upgrade as your podcast grows.

-An industry-leading platform that powers top podcast brands ($15/month).
+An industry-leading podcast hosting platform for top brands ($15/month).

-Simplecast is a reliable podcast hosting and analytics platform used by a lot of popular brands, including Facebook, Nike, and Harvard University.
+Simplecast is a reliable podcast hosting and one of the best podcast hosting platforms in the market today and an analytics platform used by many popular brands, including Facebook, Nike, and Harvard University.

-The platform is designed for use by podcasters of all levels, from the biggest to the smallest shows.
+The platform is designed for podcasters of all levels, from the biggest to the smallest shows.

-With one click, you can publish and distribute your episode to millions of listeners, making this platform ideal for beginners who are trying to build an audience.
+You can publish and distribute your episode to millions of listeners with one click, making this platform ideal for beginners trying to build an audience.

-- Team Collaboration: You can easily collaborate with many different team members in a single account.
+- Team Collaboration: You can easily collaborate with many team members in a single account.

 - Advanced Analytics Tools: Get in-depth audience insights and easily compare analytics across two or more episodes.

-- Fully Functioning Website: When you sign up for an account, you also receive a fully functioning podcast website.
+- Fully Functioning Website: You also receive a fully functioning podcast website when you sign up for an account.

 - One-Click Publishing: With a single click of the mouse, your podcast can be in front of millions of listeners.